mesa package

 A DataCollector is instantiated with dictionaries of names of model- and agent-level variables to collect, associated with attribute names or functions which actually collect them.
 When the collect(…) method is called, it collects these attributes and executes these functions one by one and stores the results.

 Instantiate a DataCollector with lists of model and agent reporters.
-Both model_reporters and agent_reporters accept a dictionary mapping a variable name to either an attribute name, or a method.
-For example, if there was only one model-level reporter for number of agents, it might look like:
+Both model_reporters and agent_reporters accept a dictionary mapping a variable name to either an attribute name, a function, a method of a class/instance, or a function with parameters placed in a list.

 {“energy”: “energy”}